sciZer0/newdiscoveries/a/README.md

 And right now I will give you the explanation of what is the real reason for this difference in the distances.

-Please carefully study this table below describing the free-falling of the 20 kg object (or an apple) during every second  (5 seconds in total) — especially the Inertial Distance (D2) being moved by the object during every second (red-colored column).
+Please carefully study this table below describing the free-falling of the 20 kg object during every second (5 seconds in total) — especially the Inertial Distance (D2) being moved by the object during every second (red-colored column).

 <p align="center">
   <img src="/assets/images/table.png"/>